0xShay/SupportMe/README.md

 # SupportMe
 ## A Flask-based support ticket system powered by SQLite

-This project was my NEA submission for the AQA CS (7517) NEA exam, gaining 51 of the available 75 marks.
+This project was my NEA submission for the AQA CS (7517) NEA exam, in which I achieved an A* (Computer Science).

 ## Brief
 My sister works at a dance studio and often has to deal with many enquiries and issues.
 Usually, people raise their issues via a telephone call or by email.